Skip to content

 1. Agent → Gateway (MCP): Agent calls tools like create_surface or update_components.
 The gateway validates the call against the catalog schema and pushes the result to the appropriate frontend session via SSE.

 2. Frontend → Gateway → Agent (Actions): When a user clicks a button, the frontend POSTs an action to the gateway.
-The gateway queues it as an MCP resource, and the agent polls for pending actions.
+The gateway queues it as an MCP resource and notifies the agent via a resource-updated push notification.

 Terminal window